 Q: My child will also be in 8th grade confirmation.
 How does the confirmation program work with fusion?

-A: The confirmation candidates and adult catechists will break out of fusion and have their own confirmation session every other Wednesday.
-So, for families, the Wednesday schedule remains consistent.
+A: The confirmation curriculum is built into the fusion year.
+So, 8th graders will come to Wednesday nights to receive both faith formation and confirmation preparation.
 There are a few confirmation gatherings that include rites and special presentations that will be held at different times during the year.
-For more information about confirmation, please contact our Sacramental Coordinator Dawn Purcell (firstname.lastname@example.org).
+For more information about confirmation, please contact our Sacramental Coordinator Dawn Purcell (email@example.com).